standage/standage.github.io/content/2018/bam-to-fastq-paired.md

     print(readname, i, '-', 'inf', sep='\t', file=args.out)
 ```

-So in the end, this gives a distribution of distances between paired BAM alignment records.
+So in the end, this gives a distribution of "distances" between paired-end read alignments in the BAM file, with distance measured as the number of other reads separating the pair.

 I ran this experiment on a BAM file with nearly 1 billion reads and got the following results.

 <img src="{filename}/images/bam-read-dist.png" alt="Distances between paired read entries in a BAM file" width="750px" />

 Out of the 10,000 arbitrarily selected reads, 60 mysteriously had no pair anywhere in the entire file.
-For another 27, the pair was separated by tens or hundreds of millions of entries, presumably due to a misalignment or one of the pairs aligning to an alternate or decoy sequence that sort to the end of the BAM file.
+For another 27, the pair was separated by tens or hundreds of millions of entries, presumably due to a misalignment, and unmapped read, or one of the pairs aligning to an alternate or decoy sequence that sorts to the end of the BAM file.
-But for the reamining 99.13% of the reads, pairs were separated only by dozens of entries.
+But for the remaining 99.13% of the reads, pairs were separated only by dozens of entries.

 ## The strategy

 Based on this observation, my proposed strategy is to load BAM entries into memory while iterating through the file.
-Assuming the trend observed in my experiment holds throughout the entire file, then we can be assured that most BAM entries will not remain in memory long.
+Assuming the trend observed in my experiment holds throughout the entire file, we can be assured that most BAM entries will not remain in memory long.
-Once their pair has been found (usually within a few dozen entries), the reads can be sent to the output and removed from memory.
+Once their paired read has been found (usually within a few dozen entries), both reads can be sent to the output and removed from memory.
 If there are any entries left in memory after traversing the entire BAM file, these mateless reads can be output as singletons.

 So just how much memory do we expect this to require?
 Let's consider the data set we examined above with about 991 million reads, and let's assume 0.87% of the reads will need to be kept in memory for most or all of the program's runtime.
 This amounts to about 8.5 million reads.
 In Python, storing this many BAM entries in a Python dictionary required about 9 GB or memory.
-This is doable on many laptops and desktops these days, and is certainly no chore for the systems running most genomics workflows.
+This is feasible on many laptops and desktops these days, and is peanuts for the systems running most genomics workflows.
-Plus, if this strategy were implemented in C++ or some other language with much less overhead than Python, we could expect the memory usage to be even less.
+Plus, if this strategy were implemented in C++ or some other language with less overhead than Python, we could expect the memory usage to be even less.

 ## The implementation